Speaking Out movement: Impact Wrestling

 Wrestlers Joey Ryan, Michael Elgin, and Dave Crist were accused of misconduct.
 Impact Wrestling's parent company, Anthem Sports & Entertainment, released a statement saying they were reviewing the allegations.
-Ryan, who had seventeen different allegations against him, would release a statement without addressing specific allegations.
+Ryan, who had multiple allegations against him, would release a statement without addressing specific allegations.
 It was later revealed that Ryan and Crist's contracts were terminated, while Elgin was suspended.
 On June 26, Impact Wrestling announced Elgin would be removed from all future programing.
 On July 2, Elgin released a video denying the allegations made against him.
 On July 18, Ryan also released a video denying almost all the allegations made against him.
 He filed lawsuits against some of his accusers as well as a lawsuit against Impact.
 On March 8, 2021, Ryan issued a statement saying he would drop several lawsuits.
 Two days later, he issued a second statement saying he would drop another lawsuit.

 TJP came out with allegations of being taken advantage of by older female wrestlers when he was fifteen.